Summary

 Long-term Development

-Funding: GitHub Sponsors (Target: 30 organisations at 700 EUR/year) + Consultancy projects
+Funding: GitHub Sponsors (target: 30 organisations at 700 EUR/year) plus consultancy projects

 Development roadmap:

-- Years 1-2: Core maintenance by webconsulting + Community contributors
+- Years 1-2: core maintenance by webconsulting and community contributors

-- Year 3+: Handover to community maintainers (2-3 active co-developers)
+- Year 3 onwards: handover to community maintainers (2-3 active co-developers)

-- Vision: Integration into TYPO3 core or official TYPO3 Association support
+- Vision: integration into the TYPO3 core, or official TYPO3 Association support

 Technologies Used

-TYPO3 Side: Extension with PHP 8.2+, TYPO3 standards, automated tests
+TYPO3 side: an extension built with PHP 8.2+, following TYPO3 standards, with automated tests

-Development: GitHub Actions for tests, automated quality assurance
+Development: GitHub Actions for testing and automated quality assurance

 Example: University with Multiple TYPO3 Instances

-Initial situation: University with 12 TYPO3 instances for various faculties
+Starting point: a university with 12 TYPO3 instances across various faculties

-Time savings: 18 hours per week → 936 hours a year
+Time savings: 18 hours a week → 936 hours a year

 5-year benefit: 196,560 EUR − 132,000 EUR = +64,560 EUR profit

-Transferability: With 110 similar universities in the DACH region → 4.3 million EUR total annual savings through one open-source project.
+Scaling up: across 110 similar universities in the DACH region, that comes to 4.3 million EUR in total annual savings from a single open-source project.

 Get Involved

-Pilot project (5 organisations): Beta access + shaping of workflows → Contact: office@webconsulting.at
+Pilot project (5 organisations): beta access and a hand in shaping the workflows → contact: office@webconsulting.at

 Developers: TYPO3/TypeScript developers wanted for open-source collaboration